 Disclaimer

-MFS are a bridging loan and buy-to-let mortgage provider, not financial advisors.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
 Therefore, Investors are encouraged to seek professional advice.
+The information in this content is correct at time of writing.

 Exit strategies are a crucial element of specialised finance.
 Given the short-term nature of the bridging world, you’ll need to have at least an idea of how you intend to repay a loan before funds are issued.
 These repayment plans are what’s known as exit strategies.
-In this blog, we’ll break down exactly what exit strategies are, while exploring the options available to investors.
+In this blog, we’ll break down exactly what bridging loan exit strategies are, while exploring the options available to investors.

 Exit strategies broadly define the plans borrowers put in place to repay their bridging loan.
 Specialist finance helps bridge the gap between property purchases for buyers who need quick results.
 But the funding issued is designed to be short-term in nature, with the terms typically lasting just a few months.